-If you’re trying to get away from the complications of Wrike, than Asana is a reasonable choice.
-It’s easy to navigate, has amazing design and has simple task management features.
-It’s a downgrade from Wrike and Asana doesn’t have as many helpful features–which put it at a disadvantage for sure.
+If you’re trying to get away from the complications of Wrike, then Asana is a reasonable project management tool.
+It’s easy to navigate and has an amazing design with simple and easy project management features.

-Both have custom workflow and task options, which is nice if one project needs a little tweaking if it falls out of the norm.
+Both have custom workflow and task options, which is nice if one project needs a little tweaking in case it falls out of the norm.

 One of the key selling points of Wrike over Asana is the activity stream.
-This feature lets you see updates and notifications from across projects and lets you take immediate action if needed.
+This feature lets you see updates and notifications from across projects, so you can take immediate action if needed.

 But with Asana, you’ll run into similar problems as with Wrike.
 Namely, it’s difficult to get your whole organization on board.
 Asana doesn’t offer many different views or the customization you may need, and it’s often down.

-This point is where you may want to consider a tool like ClickUp.
-It offers the same core functionality but goes far beyond the basics with features that you never knew you needed–like the multiple list views, seamless integrations and task tray feature.
+It offers the same core functionality but goes far beyond the basics with features that you never knew you needed, like Multiple List views, seamless integrations, and the Task Tray.